Thoughts on Death and Grieving…

 deep in the mud.

-As one giant-hot sun star shines effortlessly
+As one giant-hot sun star shines instinctively

 on another giant-hot sun star

-blue yellow of sunfilled sky.
+in the painted blue-yellow of sunfilled sky.

 A similar post to Thoughts on Death and Grieving by DP Smith: